SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 requires FinDer to be installed and SeisComP to be compiled from source.
 The source code for FinDer is distributed separately by the SED.

-The library version of generic EEW pre-processing module `sceewenv` is used within `scfinder` to provide continuously updated envelope amplitudes to FinDer.
+The library version of the generic EEW pre-processing module `sceewenv` is used within :ref:`scfinder` to provide continuously updated envelope amplitudes to FinDer.
 FinDer outputs magnitudes (Mfd).
 Mfd is updated when significant changes are observed with updates continuing until a stable solution is reached.